Instruments

 Raises:

-HyPlanValueError – If the specified sensor_type is not found in SENSOR_REGISTRY.
+HyPlanValueError – If sensor_type is not registered.